sanmisanFan/citadel/backend_scripts/README.md

     ```

 - **Input Files**:

   - Place `test.pdf` (your main research paper) in the root directory.
   - Place PDFs of referenced papers in the `reference_papers/` folder.

 - **Directory**:
   - Create an `outputs/` folder for results.

 ---

-## Scripts and Execution Order
+## ⚙️ Scripts and Execution Order

-Below is an overview of each script, its purpose, inputs, and outputs. **Run them in the order listed** to ensure the pipeline functions correctly.
+Run the scripts **in the following order** to ensure proper data flow:

 ### 1. `extractor.py`

-- **Purpose**: Converts `test.pdf` to Markdown and JSON using the `marker` CLI tool, extracting text and structure.
+- Converts `test.pdf` to Markdown and JSON using the `marker` CLI tool.
 - **Input**: `test.pdf`
 - **Output**:
   - `outputs/test/test.md`